layanneelassaad/contrastive-decoding/README.md

 **Qualitative examples:**

 **Prompt:** “Headlam served as Officer Commanding North-Western Area in 1946… during the Malayan Emergency …”
-**Best ($T = 0.5$, $W = max$):** “he was Commanding Officer of the 1st Squadron, flying Fairey P-40s… career spanned over 50 years… Royal Flying Corps… multiple RFC Squadrons…”.
+**Best ($T = 0.5$, $W = max$):**
+- “he was Commanding Officer of the 1st Squadron, flying Fairey P-40s… career spanned over 50 years… Royal Flying Corps… multiple RFC Squadrons…”.
 - The continuation introduces concrete entities and a clear timeline, for example references to P-40s, the Royal Flying Corps, and multiple RFC squadrons.

-**Worst ($T = 1.5$, $W = max$):** “he was the Commanding Officer of the Western Area… he was appointed as the Commanding Officer of the Western Area… he was appointed as the Commanding Officer…”.
+**Worst ($T = 1.5$, $W = max$):**
+- “he was the Commanding Officer of the Western Area… he was appointed as the Commanding Officer of the Western Area… he was appointed as the Commanding Officer…”
 - The continuation collapses into a repetitive loop, repeating clauses such as “he was appointed…” with minimal lexical variety.

 **Prompt:** “After completing a conversion course, Headlam was assigned to the Seaplane Squadron at Point Cook…”
-**Best ($T = 0.5$, $W = max$):**  “flew with his squadron until 1943… ordered to Australia… married Margaret… D-Day recall to England… posted to RAF Station…” .
+**Best ($T = 0.5$, $W = max$):**
+- “flew with his squadron until 1943… ordered to Australia… married Margaret… D-Day recall to England… posted to RAF Station…” .
 - The text progresses coherently, connecting events with sensible transitions, such as squadron activity through 1943, orders to Australia, marriage, a D-Day recall, and a posting to an RAF station.

-**Worst ($T = 1.5$, $W = max$):** “the squadron was the only unit in the area to have a dedicated radar station… the only unit in the area to have a dedicated radar station…” “the squadron was the only unit in the area to have a dedicated radar station… the only unit in the area to have a dedicated radar station…”.
-The text becomes redundant, repeating the same clause about a radar station without adding new information.
+**Worst ($T = 1.5$, $W = max$):**
+- “the squadron was the only unit in the area to have a dedicated radar station… the only unit in the area to have a dedicated radar station…” “the squadron was the only unit in the area to have a dedicated radar station… the only unit in the area to have a dedicated radar station…”.
+- The text becomes redundant, repeating the same clause about a radar station without adding new information.

 **Prompt:** “Headlam completed a flying instructors course in July 1936 and joined the staff of No. 1 FTS…”
-**Best ($T = 0.5$, $W = max$):**  “served as pilot training officer… posted to Gander… instructor until the end of the war… oxygen mask slipped during a crash at sea…”.
-The continuation stays on topic with plausible training and operations details, postings, and a consistent timeline.
+**Best ($T = 0.5$, $W = max$):**
+- “served as pilot training officer… posted to Gander… instructor until the end of the war… oxygen mask slipped during a crash at sea…”.
+- The continuation stays on topic with plausible training and operations details, postings, and a consistent timeline.

-**Worst ($T = 1.5$, $W = max$):** “flew first combat mission… awarded the Distinguished Flying Cross… killed in action… widow awarded the Victoria Cross…”.
-The continuation drifts into off-topic and sensational claims, producing content that reads less grounded in the given context.
+**Worst ($T = 1.5$, $W = max$):**
+- “flew first combat mission… awarded the Distinguished Flying Cross… killed in action… widow awarded the Victoria Cross…”.
+- The continuation drifts into off-topic and sensational claims, producing content that reads less grounded in the given context.